-"Appellant" means the party filing the appeal with the property assessment appeal board.
+- "Appellant" means the party filing the appeal with the property assessment appeal board. - "Appellee" means the party responding to the appeal.

 "Board" means the property assessment appeal board as created by Iowa Code section 421.1A and governed by Iowa Code chapter 17A and section 441.37A.